How to Make a Budget With 7 Bank Accounts

 Account # 5: Sinking Funds (or Household Savings)

 If you aren’t familiar with the term sinking fund, it is a concept that allows you to put a little bit of money away at a time so that you don’t have to pay for a large expense upfront.
 Think of an annual bill (HOA fee’s, life insurance premiums…), or something that isn’t paid monthly.
+You could also add money into this account for Christmas spending too (or create a separate savings account just for Christmas).

 You’d also use this account to pay for things like large appliances you’ll eventually need to replace (furnace, washing machine, dishwasher, lawn mower…).